 The Agricultural Marketing Agreement Act of 1937, as amended (7 U.S.C.
 601-674) (the Act), provides that administrative proceedings must be exhausted before parties may file suit in court.
-Under Section 608c(15)(A) of the Act, any handler subject to an order may request modification or exemption from such order by filing with the Department of Agriculture (Department) a petition stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with the law.
+Under section 608c(15)(A) of the Act, any handler subject to an order may request modification or exemption from such order by filing a petition with the United States Department of Agriculture (USDA) stating that the order, any provision of the order, or any obligation imposed in connection with the order is not in accordance with the law.
 A handler is afforded the opportunity for a hearing on the petition.
-After a hearing, the Department would rule on the petition.
-The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has its principal place of business, has jurisdiction in equity to review the Department's ruling on the petition, provided a bill in equity is filed not later than 20 days after the date of the entry of the ruling.
+After a hearing, USDA would rule on the petition.
+The Act provides that the district court of the United States in any district in which the handler is an inhabitant, or has its principal place of business, has jurisdiction in equity to review USDA's ruling on the petition, provided a bill in equity is filed not later than 20 days after the date of the entry of the ruling.